Autodesk-Forge/forge-revit.extract.quantity-bim360.cost/README.md

 # Main Parts of The Work
 1. Create a Revit Plugin to be used within AppBundle of Design Automation for Revit.
 Please check [PlugIn](./RevitQtoPlugin/)
-2. Create your App, upload the AppBundle, define your Activity and test the workitem with the Postman collection under [Postman Collection](./PostmanCollection/), or you can refer ([https://youtu.be/1NCeH7acIko](https://youtu.be/1NCeH7acIko)) and simply use the `Configure` button in the Web Application to create the Appbundle & Activity.
+2. Create your App, upload the AppBundle, define your Activity, please refer ([https://youtu.be/1NCeH7acIko](https://youtu.be/1NCeH7acIko)) and simply use the `Configure` button in the Web Application to create the Appbundle & Activity.
+Or you can use Postman to do that according to [this tutorial](https://forge.autodesk.com/en/docs/design-automation/v3/tutorials/revit/) and [repo](https://github.com/Autodesk-Forge/forge-tutorial-postman)
 3. Create the Web App to call the workitem.

 # Web App Setup